According to the Commission the five documents are mandatory for the exercise it plans to roll out in schools in term three next year.

-The implication of the exercise is that the data captured will expose how teachers are spread across the country, a development that will inform rationalisation of the staff.
+The implication of the exercise is that the data captured will expose how teachers are spread across the country, a development that will inform rationalization of the staff.

-“We shall ensure optimal utilisation of teachers and also balance areas that we shall feel are not well covered,” TSC Director of Administrative Services Ibrahim Mumin said during last year’s stakeholders meeting.
+“We shall ensure optimal utilization of teachers and also balance areas that we shall feel are not well covered,” TSC Director of Administrative Services Ibrahim said during last year’s stakeholders meeting.

 This means some teachers will be transferred for balanced staffing as electronic registration will expose imbalance in deployment.